Last updated on December 8th, 2018

 If you know anything about Bhutan you’ll know that it’s a rich biodiversity country.
 However, if you stay in Thimphu city alone as a chair-based-traveler, it’s less probable that you’ll have interactive experiences with Bhutan’s Rich Nature.
 Majority of Thimphu town’s peripheral nature has been lost already to modernization and town expansion.

-However, it seems all is not lost.
-Thimphu has few small slices of its good nature preserved in the form of Botanical Parks, Nature Parks and Recreational Parks.
-Ludrong Memorial Nature Park of Thimphu is one of them providing visual experiences of touching flowers, plants and also watching native birds and fishes for its visitors.
+Small pockets of its good nature are preserved in the form of Botanical Gardens, Nature Parks and Recreational Parks.
+Ludrong Memorial Garden of Thimphu is one of them providing visual experiences of touching flowers, plants and also watching native birds and fishes for its visitors.

 Where is Ludrong Memorial Garden?

-When you visit Thimphu Dzong, you’ll see a stretch of peaceful lush green lawn at other side of Thimphu River dotted with few canopies, serene ponds and small cantilever bridges.
+When you visit Thimphu Dzong, you’ll see a stretch of peaceful lush green lawn at other side of Thimphu River dotted with few canopies, serene ponds, mani dungkhor and small cantilever bridges.
 It’s but Ludrong Memorial Nature Park of Thimphu Langjophakha.

 It spreads over 8 acres land of varied species of flowers and trees, surrounded by willow trees.
-Walking in it especially during dawn and dusk listening to the tranquil sound of Thimphu River makes it one of the romantic Thimphu Bhutan points of interest.
-So Langjophakha park is another good place to spend time outdoor with families and friends.
+Walking in it especially during dawn and dusk listening to the tranquil sound of Thimphu River makes it one of the most romantic points of interest.
+It’s another good place to spend time outdoor with families and friends.